 If you’re new to RVA or maybe just haven’t gotten out to explore much.
-I have created this post to show you some sweet pics and too help you visit some of my favorite places to catch a sunset in Richmond VA.
+I have created this post to show you some sweet pics and to help you visit some of my favorite places to catch a sunset in Richmond VA.

 The CSX A-Line Bridge is one sunset spot I regrettably can’t include here since I haven’t actually taken pictures there.
 I know how to get there, but just haven’t ventured out there for pictures.
-Guess thats due soon
+Guess that’s due soon.

-Beautiful Sunsets in Richmond VA
+Beautiful Richmond VA Sunsets

 Libby Hill Park

 There’s at least one photographer there every clear eventing setup with their tripod, snapping away.
 The edge can get crowded at times but I’ve found some most of the crowd disappears as soon as the sun does.
-They totally miss the beautiful purples above the cityscape once the suns goes out of sight so I recommend staying a little while longer.
+They totally miss the beautiful purples above the cityscape once the sun goes out of sight so I recommend staying a little while longer.

-There’s a few other spots to check out closer to the Confederate Soldiers and Sailors Monument.
+There are a few other spots to check out closer to the Confederate Soldiers and Sailors Monument.
 A few benches to relax and a cool fountain that glistens in the sunset colors.

-But it’s hard to beat the classic Libby Hill Park view
+But it’s hard to beat the classic Libby Hill Park view.

 A favorite image of mine from this spot came as I was leaving dissatisfied with my shots from the evening and happened to catch the train tracks creating leading lines right into the sunset.
 Perfect!

 If you are feeling a little more adventurous drive down into the nearby neighborhood.
-The entrance is a little further from the bridge but across the street from the Starbucks.
+The entrance is a little further from the bridge but across the street from Starbucks.